emojifreak/debian-rpi-image-script/README.md

 Official Debian SD card images are available at https://raspi.debian.net/ Features provided by this shell script are

 * Choice of Debian 10 Buster, 11 Bullseye and later.
+* Choice among ifupdown, Network Manager and systemd-networkd for network configuration
 * Choice of package coverage according to the [package priority](https://www.debian.org/doc/debian-policy/ch-archive.html#s-priorities)
 * btrfs and ext4 filesystems can be chosen as /
 * Setting the size of a swap partition (or lack of it)